 Field types reference#

-- The metadata type and logging method together determine the resulting field type.
+When you log metadata, the data type and logging method together determine the resulting field type.
+The type determines the operations available for the field.

 Metadata type | Example | Logging method | Resulting field type |